dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 end
 ```

-And for the player, we get their survival skill level using the `getSkill()` function in the Skills Module library.
-And we use the `clamp()` function from the `math` library to clamp the skill level between 20 and 40, then assign it to the return value `duration`.
+We can get the player's survival skill using the `getSkill()` function in the Skills Module library.
+We use the `clamp()` function from the `math` library to clamp the skill level between 20 and 40, then assign it to the return value `duration`.

 ```Lua hl_lines="2-3"
     if ref == tes3.player then